-Regular physical exercise is associated with numerous well-established health benefits (1) and 6 can aid weight management (2).
-Interestingly, pre-exercise nutritional state can mediate the 7 8 benefits of exercise, as performing a single bout of exercise after a prolonged fast (>12 h) has 9 been shown to increase fat oxidation (3, 4) which, if performed regularly over a 6-week period, can improve fat oxidative capacity (5, 6).
-This is associated with improved markers of metabolic 10 11 health (7), meaning regular overnight-fasted exercise training may augment improvements in insulin sensitivity (6, 8).
-Compared to fed exercise, overnight-fasted exercise may also aid in 12 13 regulating energy balance.
-For example, compared to consuming breakfast before exercise, an 14 acute bout of fasted exercise has no effect (4, 9, 10), or only slightly increases (3) lunch energy intake.
-This leads to a reduced cumulative energy intake which appears to persist over 24 h (9), 15 without any compensatory effects on 24 h energy expenditure (3).
-16
+Regular physical exercise is associated with numerous wellestablished health benefits (1) and can aid weight management (2).
+Interestingly, pre-exercise nutritional state can mediate the benefits of exercise, as performing a single bout of exercise after a prolonged fast (> 12 hours) has been shown to increase fat oxidation (3, 4) which, if performed regularly over a 6-week period, can improve fat oxidative capacity (5, 6).
+This is associated with improved markers of metabolic health (7), meaning regular overnight-fasted exercise training may augment improvements in insulin sensitivity (6, 8).
+Compared to fed exercise, overnight-fasted exercise may also aid in regulating energy balance.
+For example, compared to consuming breakfast before exercise, an acute bout of fasted exercise has no effect (4, 9, 10), or only slightly increases (3) lunch energy intake.
+This leads to a reduced cumulative energy intake which appears to persist over 24 hours (9), without any compensatory effects on 24-hour energy expenditure (3).

 Most fasted exercise studies have been conducted in the morning, but morning exercise may not be possible or desirable for many.
-Macronutrient metabolism and appetite demonstrate circadian variation (11), so findings from overnight-fasted morning exercise may not translate to other times of day.
+Macronutrient metabolism and appetite demonstrate

+Received: 1 November 2023.
+Editorial Decision: 5 April 2024.
+Corrected and Typeset: 30 April 2024 circadian variation (11), so findings from overnight-fasted morning exercise may not translate to other times of day.
 One study showed that fasted exercise later in the day upregulates fat oxidation (12), but prolonged daytime fasting also elevates appetite, increases energy intake, and ultimately reduces motivation to exercise, exercise enjoyment, and exercise performance (13).